lokesh-coder/lesyjs/docs/src/markdown/docs/main/core/middlewares.md

 icon: fire-fill
 ---

-Middlewares are special type of hooks, to inject new functionality or change tge behaviour of the command flow.
-For instance, if you want to redirect the command, or validate the middleware can be hooked in to specific points in the flow.
-Basically, they are simple functions which will be execute at the runtime.
+Middlewares are special type of hooks, to inject new functionality or change the behaviour of the command flow.
+For instance, if you want to redirect the command or validate, the middleware can be hooked in to specific points in the flow.
+Basically, they are simple functions which will be execute at specific point during runtime.

 ### Hook points